xinwenfu/ESP32Ota/README.md

    #define SSID "YOUR_SSID"
    #define PASSWORD "YOUR_PASSWORD"
    ```
+2. Modify the configuration to support OTA
+   1. Configure Factory and two OTA partitions
+      ```sh
+      # Partition Table -> Partition Table -> Factory app, two OTA definitions
+      idf.py menuconfig
+      ```
+   2. Configure flash memory
+      ```sh
+      # Serial flasher config -> Flash size -> 4 MB
+      idf.py menuconfig
+      ```
-2. Build the project.
+3. Build the project.

-3. Upload the firmware via micro USB.
+4. Upload the firmware via micro USB.
    - The first installation of the firmware will need to be over the micro USB cable.
 The code that is built contains OTA functionality and once flashed into the SaTC ESP32 PCB board will be running and waiting for later OTA requests.
    - Press and hold the BOOT button (IO0) of the ESP32 board until the upload starts, in some cases this may not be needed.

-4. The newly uploaded firmware blinks the blue LED on the board at a regular interval.
+5. The newly uploaded firmware blinks the blue LED on the board at a regular interval.
    - The ESP32 board is ready for upgrading through OTA if the blue LED on the board blinks

-5. Use the Serial Monitor to see the output from the ESP board firmware, which prints out the IP address of the board
+6. Use the Serial Monitor to see the output from the ESP board firmware, which prints out the IP address of the board

 ## OTA via WiFi